Bad Dürrenberg burial: Description

 From the original excavation, it was known the grave was oriented east-northeast west-southwest and was roughly rectangular, measuring 90 × 55 cm with a maximum depth of 1.46 m.
 The area where the burial was found was scheduled for redevelopment for the 2022 State Garden Show, so in 2019 the grave was located and entirely removed in two blocks for controlled excavation in a laboratory.

 The upper part of the grave was trough-shaped.
 The lower part was a rectangular shaft measuring 90 × 55 cm, whose vertical walls were lined with lattice or wattle.
 The grave contained the seated body of an adult woman, facing south, and positioned with her legs drawn up and her arms resting on her thighs; an infant was placed in her lap, across her arms.
 The soil around the bodies was filled with red ochre.
 After the burial, the shaft was closed with wood and sealed with loam before the upper part was filled.

 The burial is exceptional among contemporary burials from Germany for its many grave goods.
 The pair were interred with stone tools, including a polished axe blade made of amphibolite placed by the woman's right arm, and 31 microlith blades stored in a container made from a crane humerus.
 Two shaped pebbles and a hammerstone with signs of use and red ochre were also placed in the grave.
 Over 140 animal teeth and bones were recovered, some of which were likely ornaments.
 The antlers of a two-year-old roe deer buck show signs of skinning and manipulation, indicating they may have been part of a headdress.
+Soil samples from near her head identified fragments of goose feathers, suggesting the headdress was also feathered.
 There were 50 incisor teeth from aurochs, steppe bison, wild boar, red and roe deer, many of which were pierced for wear; a further six were split boar tusks, two of which were pierced.
 Others may have been tools, such as a spatula with traces of red ochre, and awls made from deer leg bones.
 Other items are thought to be purely grave goods, consisting of jaws and scapulae of roe deer, three cleaned shells of European pond turtles, 120 fragments of freshwater mussel shells and isolated elements of a beaver and hedgehog.
+Pollen from meadowsweet, mullein, buttercup, and devil's bit scabious or scabiosa was found in the soil from around her head, representing pollen trapped in her hair or flowers placed in the grave; their flowering times suggest she may have been buried in July.
+Pollen from medicinal plants such as birch, buckthorn, hops, and lady's mantle was also present.